KevsterAmp/DASHBOARD-TO-DO/backend/README.md

 ## TODO
-- Add Signup Button when not signed in
-- Change Log In button Icon
+- Only users that created their tasks can access and see them
 - Redirect to login site when not logged in
-- Only users that created their tasks can access and see them
 - Improve login, signup website